HicServices/FAnsiSql/Documentation/CookBook.md

 ### UPDATE JOIN

 There is no ANSI standard SQL for issuing an UPDATE to a table based on data in another table.
-The Microsoft SQL
+The Microsoft SQL implementation might look like this:

 ```sql
 UPDATE t1